JoshuaOhYQ/BEEE/docs/ETL1023 Instrumentation/Chapter2.md

 ## Analogue and Digital Instruments
 - **Digital Instruments**: Output signals are discrete numerical values (binary).
 For example, *digital multimeters & smart sensors with embedded processors*.

 - Advantages of using a **Digital Instrument** are:
-  1. Direct compatibility
+  - [x] Direct compatibility
-  2. Faster processing
+  - [x] Faster processing
-  3. Higher precision (data immediately readable by computers, so eliminates conversion delays)
+  - [x] Higher precision (data immediately readable by computers, so eliminates conversion delays)
-  4. No quantization error as no analogue to digital converter is used
+  - [x] No quantization error as no analogue to digital converter is used

 - Resolution of a **Digital Instrument** depends on the sensor itself.

 - **Analogue Instruments**: Output signals are continuous (voltage, current, or pointer displacement).
 For example, *analog pressure gauges & thermocouples*.

-- Must be interfaced to microcomputers by an *Analogue-to-Digital (A/D) Converter*,
-  which converts continuous signals into discrete digital values for computer processing.
+- Must be interfaced to microcomputers by an *Analogue-to-Digital (A/D) Converter*, which converts continuous signals into discrete digital values for computer processing.

 - Problems of using an **Analogue Instrument** are:
-  1. A/D conversion is not instantaneous; delays can impact real-time control of fast processes
+  - [ ] A/D conversion is not instantaneous; delays can impact real-time control of fast processes
-  2. Quantization Error: Digital approximation may lose subtle signal variations
+  - [ ] Quantization Error: Digital approximation may lose subtle signal variations

+## Static Characteristics
+- Room thermometer is used only for **low-accuracy application** (Displays 20°C with a possible error of ±0.5°C (true temperature between 19.5–20.5°C))

+- Human comfort is unaffected by such tiny deviations and there are no critical consequences if the reading is slightly off.
+Hence, for **non-critical applications**, lower accuracy instrument (and lower-cost) are already sufficient.

+- However, in **critical applications**,  a 0.5°C variation could drastically alter reaction rates or product outcomes.

+- For instance, Chemical processes are often highly sensitive to temperature changes (in pharmaceutical production, a 0.5°C shift might ruin a batch), hence requiring a high-precision instruments with innacuracies << 0.5°C.